-At the moment, the Houston, Texas-based Dr. Tsao works as MD Anderson Cancer Center’s director of mesothelioma and thoracic chemo-radiation programs.
+At the moment, the Houston-based Dr. Tsao works as MD Anderson Cancer Center’s director of mesothelioma and thoracic chemo-radiation programs.
 She is well respected by the medical community for the work she’s done with the treatment of an assortment of thoracic cancers such as pleural mesothelioma.

 About Dr. Tsao